THIS YEAR’S WINNER

-Green School Bali is honored to launch the Young Green Leaders Award, an opportunity to celebrate young, green changemakers in Indonesia who are making a local difference for global change.
+This year, Green School launched the first of its recurring Young Green Leaders Award.
 This Award is in line with the Green School mission to create a community of changemakers making our world sustainable.
 This will be the first of a recurring annual Young Green Leaders award given to students aged 12-16 who are creating innovative and sustainable solutions, in alignment with any one or more of the UN Sustainable Development Goals.

 “We are looking for Young Green Leaders, who understand it is time to have a mission and time to take action”